RahulM98/Calculator-classic/README.md

 # Calculator-classic

-Basic calculator with classic LCD display.<br>PyQt5 is used for GUI.
+Basic calculator with classic digital display.<br>PyQt5 is used for GUI.